fearoffish/aether/README.md

     end

 ## Getting Started

+Most of the options that can be configured, are done so per `RAILS_ENV`.

 I currently only use this locally, and to get it going it needs a Chef knife config file in your home directory, specifically in `~/.chef/knife.rb`.
 This works just like Chef itself, so if you have that configured it should just work.
 So, in short: